Credit: Wil Stewart, Unsplash

 - You want to respond to your experience of being in nature with creative art projects but don’t know where to start or believe you are “rubbish at drawing/writing/making”

-Stardust Adventures may not be the best place for you if:
+The Year of Adventure may not be a good fit for you if:

 - You want to learn technical terminology and get very specific about scientific methodology